Coveo-Turbo/Coveo-Turbo.github.io/_docs/Getting-Started.md

 - Create a basic Coveo search page, where you can test your component.
 - Create and fill a readme.md file with basic usage information, to help you have basic usage documentation available for each component.

-> The page is not automatically connected to a Coveo Cloud organization; this can be added when serving the component.
+> The search page is not automatically connected to a Coveo Cloud organization; this can be added when serving the component.

 ## Modifying a Component